A History of LGBTQIA+ and Pride Month Marketing

 What Did Pride Month Marketing Look Like In The ‘80s And 90s?

-The ‘80s and 90s saw the very beginning of brands trying to outwardly — albeit sometimes vaguely — connect with the LGBTQIA+ community.
-At its most upfront, these brands were met with boycotts from their heterosexual, homophobic audiences, something that bled into campaigns even in to the 2000s, onward.
+The 1980s and 1990s marked the beginning of brands attempting to outwardly—albeit sometimes vaguely—connect with the LGBTQIA+ community.
+At its most upfront, these brands were met with boycotts from their heterosexual, homophobic audiences, something that bled into campaigns even into the 2000s, onward.

 An Unknown Virus